 Providing access to quality arts education is fundamental to AHB’s mission.
 We support this goal through our award-winning Arts In Education Consortium.

-Now in it’s 19th year, the Arts in Education Consortium is a network of classroom teachers, teaching artists, school administrators, and community partners, all working to ensure quality student learning in the arts and arts integration in Bainbridge Island classrooms.
-This year, we’re also excited to welcome Suquamish Elementary School back into the consortium!
+Now in it’s 19th year, the Arts in Education Consortium is a network of classroom teachers, teaching artists, school administrators, and community partners working together to provide quality arts education and arts integration in classrooms on Bainbridge Island and in Suquamish.

-The Arts In Education Consortium began as a loose association of local artists and school partners working together to introduce dance and theater to fifth- and sixth-graders at Sakai Intermediate School.
+The Arts In Education Consortium began in 1999 as a loose association of local artists and school partners figuring out how to introduce dance and theater to fifth- and sixth-graders at Sakai Intermediate School.
 Since then, the program has grown to serve seven schools and more than 2,200 students in grades K-8.
-Artists have staged a broad range of intensive workshops and residencies in poetry writing, storytelling, Native American drumming, fused glass art, and cartooning, and more.
+Artists have staged a broad range of intensive workshops and residencies in poetry writing, storytelling, Native American drumming, fused glass art, cartooning, and more.